antiproton/lightsquare/README.md

 virtual host for a mod_rewrite-based solution for this.

-**Note** - `bower` seems to require the `node` command, which can be obtained by installing the `node-legacy` package, or possibly by just symlinking /usr/bin/node to /usr/bin/nodejs.
+**Note** - `bower` seems to require the `node` command, which can be obtained by installing the `nodejs-legacy` package, or possibly by just symlinking /usr/bin/node to /usr/bin/nodejs.

 **Example Apache virtualhost:**